srkraut/sigma-docs/docs/module/powerPoint.md

 "EditFlags"=dword:00010000
 ```

-If you do not feel comfortable changing the registry it may be possible to achieve the same results by waiting for Xibo to open the first PowerPoint and then when the pop-up notification appears, choose to “Open” the file, and un-check the box so you won’t be prompted again.
+If you do not feel comfortable changing the registry it may be possible to achieve the same results by waiting for Sigma-DS to open the first PowerPoint and then when the pop-up notification appears, choose to “Open” the file, and un-check the box so you won’t be prompted again.

 ## Enable PowerPoint on Displays